 Win rate: Conversion percentage (for revenue-impacting workflows)

 Track these metrics weekly during your pilot.
-If you're not seeing at least 30% time reduction by week 4, something's wrong with either your content foundation or tool selection.
+If you're not seeing improvement by week 4, something's wrong with either your content foundation or tool selection.

 Not all AI-generated content requires the same level of human review.
 Implement tiered workflows based on the system's confidence: